 This is on the basis of an evaluation of a team member’s impact against the outcomes in their job scorecard.
-We have adapted this model from Stack Overflow who use a similar approach.
+We have adapted this model from Stack Overflow which uses a similar approach.

 The scale for the subjectively assessed outcomes is:

-- A+++ - widely recognized level of amazingness.
+- A+++ – Widely recognised level of amazingness.
 Does and teaches.
 When people think of this skill, they think of you (or would if they knew you).
 This will be rare, even on our amazing team.

 The scale for the billable hours and client satisfaction outcomes is:

 - A – The target set out in the job scorecard has been met.

 - B – The target set out in the job scorecard has not been met.